FazeCT/fazect.github.io/content/posts/seetf2023-rev/index.md

 [...]
 ```

-This unraveled the last part (i.e. the part that checks mem[0:20]).
+This unraveled the last part (i.e. the part that checks `mem[0:20]`).
 The program checks backward, bit-by-bit (also backward), and if that bit is correct, the VM sets `store = 1` to let the `addr` moves to the next position to check.
-Else, the addr would stuck and never change its position again.
+Else, the addr would stuck and never changes its position again.

 From this, I wrote a script to bruteforce each character of the flag, backward.